More Than Service: The Evolving Role of Cabin Crew in Today’s Aviation Landscape

 - 4 min read

-How the cabin crew role has transformed through the decades: A look back to where it all began
+How the evolving role of cabin crew has transformed through the decades

 Despite cabin crew roles starting out as a male-only occupation, World War II meant that the demand fell short, and so they called for single women to take their place.
 By the mid 1900’s, cabin crew roles were highly female orientated, for every 100 female flight attendants, there were only 19 male.